✔ No account fees or minimums ✔ Up to 4.20% APY

 While each banking institution will have its own process, opening a growth savings account typically includes the following steps:

 • Fill out the application.
-When filling out a growth savings account application, you’ll usually provide details like your name, Social Security number, proof of address (say, from a utility bill), and government-issued photo ID.
+When filling out a savings account application, you’ll usually provide details like your name, Social Security number, proof of address (say, from a utility bill), and government-issued photo ID.

 • Choose the account type.
 There may be different savings account types, such as an individual account or a joint account (to share with a spouse or family member).
 Select the kind that’s right for your needs.

 • Designate beneficiaries.
 It’s important to choose a beneficiary for your growth savings account, just as you might select a beneficiary for a 401(k) plan.
-This is the person who would receive the account’s funds if your were to become incapacitated or pass away.
+This is the person who would receive the account’s funds if you were to become incapacitated or pass away.

 • Deposit funds.
 Some banks require a minimum initial deposit, so you may need to make that deposit to open the account.